kyzhouhzau/GDAMDB/README.md

 AGACGraphicalModel/generate_IGAP.py

 ## Mutation Data Bridging:
-to bridge all pdg and fdg and predict new gene disease associations.
+To bridge all pdg and fdg and predict new gene disease associations.
 AGACGraphicalModel/inference_fusion_vvv.py